bvm/bvm/README.md

 3. Ability to easily create and remove aliases (ex. `deno2`)
    - These should be associated with the binary they alias so when you uninstall the binary it deletes the alias.
 4. Ability to execute a specific version of an executable one time. `bvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --bvm-use-version 1.2.0`... or maybe this should use `bvm resolve` somehow.
+5. Add `bvm lock` to update the configuration file urls with checksums.

 Large effort: